Lemoncode/webpack-by-sample/00 Intro/03 Output/README.md

 # 03 Output

-In this sample we are going to setup a dist folder where the webpack bundle and main HTML page will be copied to.
+In this sample we are going to setup a distribution folder where the webpack bundle and main HTML page will be copied to.

 We will start from sample _00 Intro/02 Server_,